 Without the generosity of the individuals and trusts who support If Opera our schools projects are not possible.

-Our 2025 schools project is kindly supported by The Arts Society North Wiltshire.
+Our 2025 schools project was kindly supported by The Arts Society North Wiltshire.

 Get involved